-- Your doctor may ask you to keep track of your blood pressure at home.
+- Your provider may ask you to keep track of your blood pressure at home.

-- You should lower it and control it with a healthy diet, exercise, and by taking medicines your health care provider prescribes.
+- You should lower it and control it with a healthy diet, exercise, and by taking medicines your provider prescribes.

-Talk to your doctor about the risks of taking birth control pills.
+Talk to your provider about the risks of taking birth control pills.